CivtestGame/Information/GettingStarted.md

 WorldBorder is a 5000 block radius from 0,0.
 You cannot reinforce blocks for the last 50 blocks before the border.

 Bedrock is at y=-250.
 You cannot build beyond y=250.

+CombatTag is configured to **kill** you if you've been tagged and logout/disconnect.
+Tag on-login is 5s, tag in combat is 30s.

 ## Core Game Mechanics